Election and Voting

 - Councils are prohibited from making certain types of decisions

 - Material produced by councils must not contain matter that will affect voting at the election

-Monash Council has a Governance Policy that includes information on our Election Period Policy.
+Monash Council's Governance Rules include information on our Election Period Policy.

 Voter rolls for the 2020 Local Government Elections closed at 4pm on Friday, 28 August 2020.
 Voters who were away during the election period could have their ballot pack redirected to an address of their choice.
 State-enrolled voters could also sign up to the free VoterAlert service to receive important election reminders by SMS and email.